 The following note must also be recorded on the plat: "This plat is approved with the condition that each lot be so graded as to provide a minimum ponding volume of 633 cu. ft. on each lot.
 All the roof runoff must be conveyed to the pond by suitable means.
 The purchasers of the individual lots will be made aware of the existence of the backyard ponds and of the necessity of preserving and maintaining them.
-Landscaping with underlying polyethylene film would not be in keeping with the adopted drainage scheme and not acceptable except if compensatory ponding is provided and approved by the City Engineer's Office."
+Landscaping with and of the necessity of preserving and maintaining them, the adopted drainage scheme and not acceptable except if compensatory ponding is provided and approved by the City Engineer's Office."